Jamie-Cui/doom/README.md

 see: https://apple.stackexchange.com/a/83923, remember to restart your system in order for the configs to take effect.
 ```
-defaults write -g InitialKeyRepeat -int 10
+defaults write -g InitialKeyRepeat -int 15 // I think 15 is better, you can set this to 10
-defaults write -g KeyRepeat -int 2 // I think 2 is better, you can set this to 1
+defaults write -g KeyRepeat -int 1
 # or, config those values though GUI
 open ~/Library/Preferences/.GlobalPreferences.plist
 ```